AlexanderJCS/JANGL/docs/guide_text_rendering.md

         this.text = new Text(
                 new WorldCoords(0.1f, 0.9f),  // the top left coordinate of the text myFont,  // the font object
-                0.1f,  // the y height, in normalized device coords, of the text "Hello World!"  // the text to display );
+                0.1f,  // the y height, in world coords, of the text "Hello World!"  // the text to display );
     }